The Ultimate Guide to Understand Mobile First Indexing

 Why is it advisable?

-The same URL can be used without the issue of duplicate content to stay aligned with SEO best practices.
+The same URL can be used without the issue of duplicate content to stay aligned with SEO best practices and help search engines google crawl efficiently.

 Key Elements: